aklajnert/readthedocs-docker/README.md

 If you run via docker-compose, in the workdir will be created the `.data` directory.
 This directory is necessary to preserve database and build images in case if the containers will be removed.

+**WARNING!** As mentioned the [official elasticsearch docs](https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html#docker-cli-run-prod-mode), you may need to set `vm.max_map_count` in kernel to at least `262144` in order to run ElasticSearch.